Fickle Fingers: Ride-Hail Surge Factors and Taxi Bookings

 Date Written: August 30, 2018

 Exploiting a unique feature of the Singapore taxi and ride-hailing markets, we study whether consumers switch between taxis and ride-hailing based on their relative prices.
-We find that a 10% increase in the surge factor of ride-hailing increases taxi bookings by 8% in the same area over the next two and half hours, of which about one-third occurs contemporaneously within a half-hour interval.
-Increases in taxi bookings correspond to a reduction in excess taxi supply.
-Our estimates suggest that switching from ride-hailing services to taxi bookings whenever the surge factor is greater than one, they will save around 18% of the overall fare.
-We also find that surge factors have no effect on street-side hailing or taxi supply.
-Despite the large geographical heterogeneity in price elasticity, it is not correlated with local income.
+We find that a 10% increase in the ride-hailing surge factor raises taxi bookings by 4% in the same origin area in the same half-hour interval.
+This substitution between ride-hailing services to taxi bookings in response to the surge factor comprises around 10% of taxi booking revenues.
+Further, if customers switch from ride-hailing services to taxi bookings whenever the surge factor is greater than one, they will save around 18% of the overall fare.

 Keywords: transportation economics, surge pricing, consumer behavior